GoodDollar/GoodLogin-SDK/readme.md

+# This repo is archived please use https://github.com/GoodDollar/GoodWeb3-Mono
 # GoodDollar Client SDK
 This is the gooddollar client sdk for integrating login into gooddollar in your website
 - [Example App](https://gooddollar.netlify.app/) to test the functionality